 He immediately went to work to clear his name, setting up a legal defense fund and retaining Alan Dershowitz for a possible appeal.
 “I became a professional fundraiser for a year” he said.
 “It was unbelievable.
 It cost me $400,000 to defend myself.
 Where does a guy get that kind of money to fight for his freedom?”

 At first the support he received from the mainstream was remarkable.
-Press coverage was extensive, and he was the beneficiary of fundraisers thrown by the likes of Warren Beatty and Jack Nicholson all claiming that his conviction would have a chilling effect on their profession – and on the First Amendment protection of freedom of speech in general.
+Press coverage was extensive, Alan Deshowitz was everywhere, and Harry was the beneficiary of fundraisers thrown by the likes of Warren Beatty and Jack Nicholson all claiming that his conviction would have a chilling effect on their profession – and on the First Amendment protection of freedom of speech in general.
 For a time Harry turned up everywhere addressing groups of his supporters.
 Everyone wanted to be part of Harry’s team.
 It was like When Harry Met Rally.

 Fortunately for Harry there was a major flaw in the prosecution’s persecution of him.
 In 1972 when Deep Throat was shot, the courts were being guided by the 1957 Roth standard which held that something was obscene if it appealed exclusively to the prurient interest and had no “socially redeeming importance”.
 But in 1973, the Supreme Court deleted the social importance clause and defined obscenity as something that “the average person applying contemporary community standards” would object to.

 In short, Harry was being tried by standards introduced in 1973 – for something he did in 1972.